 FFC groups used by SAE are defined by the triple (p , G , r ), where p is a prime number, G is a generator, and r is the prime order of G modulo p .
 An element, B, in an FFC group satisfies B = Gi modulo p for some integer i .
 This special property differentiates elements from scalars, even though both elements and scalars can be represented as non-negative integers less than the prime modulus p.
 The notation convention of 11.3.4 (Finite cyclic groups) signifies this difference between an element and a scalar in an FFC group.
 The identity element for an FFC group is the value one (1) modulo p .

+FCC elements are validated by ensuring that the element is an integer greater than one (1) and less than the prime number p, and that the scalar operation of the element and the order of the group, r, is equal to one (1) modulo the prime number p.
+If either of these conditions do not hold, the element is not valid.

 Instruct the editor to modify section 11.3.5.4 as indicated: